mattparisien/eyes-ears-laravel/content/collections/pages/home.md

     enabled: true
     description: 'Beautiful designs, powerful features is all you need.
 SEO friendly websites that match up with all the requirements of browsers.'
   -
+    id: sxNRCPBo
+    version: logo_cloud_1
+    images:
+      - images/Booking-Frame.png
+      - images/Product-Hunt-Frame.png
+      - images/Amazon-Frame.png
+      - images/Ups-Frame.png
+    type: logo_cloud
+    enabled: true
+  -
+    id: srVxbzID
+    version: testimonial_section_7
+    title: 'Our clients know best'
+    description: 'Read about the stories of our clients'
+    testimonials:
+      -
+        id: BQh4guMw
+        description: "To quickly start my startup landing page design, I was looking for a landing page UI Kit.
+Landtamic is one of the best landing page UI kit I have come across.
+It's so flexible, well organised and easily editable."
+        has_author: true
+        full_name: 'John Doe'
+        position: 'President of Product Hunt'
+        type: new_set
+        enabled: true
+        image: images/Product-Hunt-Frame.png
+      -
+        id: FFNM6ewK
+        description: 'I used landtamic and created a landing page for my startup within a week.
+The Landtamic UI Kit is simple and highly intuitive, so anyone can use it.'
+        has_author: true
+        full_name: 'Jane Doe'
+        position: 'COO at Booking'
+        type: new_set
+        enabled: true
+        image: images/Booking-Frame.png
+      -
+        id: Dr7ny3vM
+        description: 'Landtamic saved our time in designing my company page.'
+        has_author: true
+        full_name: 'Doe John'
+        position: 'Founder of Amazon'
+        image: images/Amazon-Frame.png
+        type: new_set
+        enabled: true
+    type: testimonial
+    enabled: true
+  -
+    id: lgfl5wmo
+    version: feature_single_1
+    title: title
+    description: 'In publishing and graphic design, Lorem ipsum is a placeholder text commonly used to demonstrate the visual form of a document or a typeface without relying on meaningful content.
+Lorem ipsum may be used as a placeholder before final copy is available.'
+    image: raveena_at_earth_sessions_in_san_francisco_0128c04e24.webp
+    toggle: false
+    type: feature_single
+    enabled: true
+    block_theme: light
+  -
     id: qdUBjAZi
     version: stats_section_6
     title: 'Because stats do matter'